PawarPayal/Research-Paper/README.md

 # How to Write Actually
 # Title:

-o Catchy buy avoid being cute
-o Should represent the key idea and contributions.
+Catchy buy avoid being cute Should represent the key idea and contributions.

 # Abstract:
 o Describe the work not the paper. o Present concrete results rather than abstractive desription.
 1. General problem space/motivation.
 2. Approach taken.
 3. Key findings/results.